Learn how to survive a hurricane if you didn't evacuate

-You can get a much more exhaustive list of supplies for your emergency kit here.
+You can get a much more exhaustive list of supplies for your emergency kit in the sections below and here.

 Gather food and water

 According to FEMA, you should have at least a three-day supply of non-perishable food in your emergency kit.
 You might want to add more if you decide to ride out a storm at home as you may be cut off from a reliable food supply for a while.

 Prepare your property ahead of time

 If you decide to hunker down, making sure that your property is ready for the hurricane ahead of time is critical.
-Any damage to your home can put the people inside at a health and safety risk.
+Any damage to your home can put the people inside at a health and safety risk:

-It is also recommended you should clear your yard of any loose items such as patio furniture, garbage cans, bicycles and grills.
+- Clear your yard of any loose items such as patio furniture, garbage cans, bicycles and grills.
 Those items could become airborne during a hurricane and damage your home.
 Bring those kinds of things indoors.